 Reading from China?
-This My 5 contains a YouTube video, which can only be viewed with a VPN!
+This travel report contains a YouTube video, which can only be viewed with a VPN!

-1. October 2018.
-I have to admit that I didn’t know Nanjing even had an Olympic Museum until I walked right into it during our explorations of the city’s Youth Olympic Sports Park.
+October 2018.
+I have to admit that I didn’t know Nanjing had an Olympic Museum until I walked right into it during our explorations of the city’s Youth Olympic Sports Park.
 It was opened in 2014 to celebrate the second Youth Olympic Games, which Nanjing hosted.

-2. October 2018.
+October 2018.
 The museum ended up making a mockery of my low expectations!
 Sleek, spacious and highly interactive, the exhibits here are spread out over eight thousand square meters and kick off with a detailed look at the history of The Olympic Games, as well as the evolution of sport in general.

-3. October 2018.
+October 2018.
 The museum leaves no stone unturned in its quest to provide a meticulous overview of all things Olympic.
 Divided into four parts, after the Olympic History section you’ll be led through cavernous halls on Nanjing’s connection to the games, as well as The Youth Olympics segment and an Interactive Experience Zone.

-4. October 2018.
+October 2018.
 Over one thousand historical Olympic items can be found here, including magazines, official programs, newspaper articles, sportswear, medals, trophies, stamps, signatures and all manner of commemorative memorabilia.
 My favorite was probably the display of old mascots, which ranged from the weird and wonderful to the downright awful, not to mention creepy All are quite rare now and worth a pretty penny!
 The raccoon seen here is called Roni, the mascot of the 1980 Winter Olympic Games in Lake Placid, New York State.